NonoBnt/Projet_POO/README.txt

 To install our game, download the zip-file.
 Extract the game files into your desktop.
-Open the file game in a terminal a
+Open a terminal and paste this command to go in the right place to execute the game : cd Projet_POO/src/ Then use this command to start playing the game : java Main